RedEdge967/adventures-of-red/README.md

 - In this you just have to kill one enemy and collect 20 coins.
 - You can edit this game with GDevelop.

+## Features
+- Can run in the browser
+- Can edit with GDevelop
+- Can edit with a code editor

 ## Running
 - This game is only made with html5 and javascript, so you can run this game in your browser
 - go to https://rededge.is-a.dev/adventures-of-red/